 - All FHA loans have private mortgage insurance, also known as PMI, no matter how much money is put down.
 There is also an upfront funding fee in the amount of 1.75% of the loan amount.
 This fee is built into the loan itself and does not need to be paid out of pocket.

 - With 10% down or less than a 30-year mortgage, the monthly mortgage insurance stays on for the life of the loan.

 - With more than 10% down, the mortgage insurance is removed after 11 years on a 30-year or 15-year mortgage.

 Understanding the FHA Loan and all requirements can be overwhelming.
-Best suggestion is to contact a professional and trusted mortgage company to obtain more in-depth details.
-USA Mortgage is a full-service mortgage banker and always here to help with any home loan needs.
+The best suggestion is to contact a professional and local mortgage company to obtain more in-depth details.
+USA Mortgage is a full-service mortgage lender and is always here to help with any home loan needs.